guardian/support-frontend/docs/development.md

  `components` folder.
 The components specific to a page and which are not used in other pages are located inside the `components` folder inside a specific page.

-* The CSS for a page specific component is located inside the `page.scss` file.
+* The CSS for a non-shareable component is located inside the `page.scss` file.

-### Server side architecture
-//TODO

 ## Building process